If you’re wondering how to create a webinar, chances are you’re already familiar with its relationship-building capabilities.

 When deciding between options, consider your needs.
 How many participants are you expecting?
 Do you need a record function?
 What’s your budget?
 And can you do without customization and branding?

 Based on these questions, pick a webinar software that makes sense for you and start using it.

 Pro tip: Use a free tool to record your first webinar.
 Doing so will help you get a practical feel of how webinars work and what additional functions you may need to enhance the attendee experience.

 Once you’ve chosen your platform, you can set up your webinar registration page.
 This is essentially a landing page that encourages people to sign up.

 First, write a few pointers highlighting the agenda of your webinar.
 Next, mention the background of the hosts and what they’ve achieved in a professional capacity.
-Then, put a registration form where attendees will leave their contact information and close it with a clear call-to-action.
+Then, put a registration form where attendees will leave their contact information and close it with a clear call to action.

 If you’re using a paid webinar tool, you should see an option to create a registration page.
 But if you don’t, or if you’re using a free tool for webinar hosting, consider using a landing page creator like Leadpages.

 Leadpages has pre-made webinar templates for you to choose from.
-Pick your desired template, and then customize it using a drag-and-drop builder.
+Pick your desired template, then customize it using a drag-and-drop builder.